 Deliberate and concealed100%150%200%

-Two points on this table that landlords commonly misread.
+Two things on this table are commonly misread.
 First, the percentages are of the lost tax, not of the rental income.
-A careless under-declaration of £40,000 in rental income for a higher-rate landlord produces a tax loss of roughly £16,000 (40 per cent of £40,000), and the maximum careless penalty is 30 per cent of that £16,000, namely £4,800, not 30 per cent of the rental income itself.
-Second, the Category 2 and 3 columns are not multipliers applied at HMRC's discretion.
-They are statutory maxima triggered automatically when the inaccuracy relates to offshore matters in a Category 2 or 3 territory, regardless of behaviour.
+If you carelessly under-declare £40,000 of rental income as a higher-rate taxpayer, the tax loss is roughly £16,000 (40 per cent of £40,000), and the maximum careless penalty is 30 per cent of that £16,000, namely £4,800, not 30 per cent of the rental income itself.
+Second, the Category 2 and 3 columns are not multipliers HMRC applies at its discretion.
+They are statutory maxima, triggered automatically when the inaccuracy relates to offshore matters in a Category 2 or 3 territory, regardless of behaviour.

 Worked example 1 (UK careless).
-A landlord with five UK buy-to-lets misclassifies a £30,000 new bathroom installation as a deductible repair when it is in fact a capital improvement.
-The mistake is genuine, the receipts are all on file, and the landlord discloses to HMRC after an opening enquiry letter.
+You own five UK buy-to-lets and misclassify a £30,000 new bathroom installation as a deductible repair when it is in fact a capital improvement.
+The mistake is genuine, the receipts are all on file, and you disclose to HMRC after an opening enquiry letter.
 Tax loss is £12,000 (40 per cent of the disallowed £30,000 capital expenditure).
 Maximum careless penalty: 30 per cent of £12,000, namely £3,600.
-With prompted disclosure mitigation (see below) the floor is 15 per cent of £12,000, namely £1,800.
+With prompted disclosure mitigation the floor is 15 per cent of £12,000, namely £1,800.
 The eventual penalty almost always lands within this 15-30 per cent range and is rarely at the maximum.

 Mitigation floors under paragraph 10

-The maxima above are starting points.
-Paragraph 10 of Schedule 24 requires HMRC to reduce the penalty below the maximum based on the quality of disclosure, and sets minimum percentages below which the reduction cannot go.
-The minima depend on whether disclosure is unprompted (the landlord came forward without reason to think HMRC was about to find out) or prompted (anything else, including disclosure after a nudge letter or opened enquiry).
+The maxima above are only the starting point.
+Paragraph 10 of Schedule 24 requires HMRC to reduce the penalty below the maximum based on the quality of your disclosure, and sets minimum percentages below which the reduction cannot go.
+The floors depend on whether disclosure is unprompted (you came forward with no reason to think HMRC was about to find out) or prompted (anything else, including disclosure after a nudge letter or opened enquiry).

 Standard percentageUnprompted floorPrompted floor